Date: November 14, 2006

-The nominating committee [Debbie Benham, Nancy Fitzsimmons, Bob Suzuki] is pleased to announce that candidates have been selected for 2005-2006.
-Election of PCS officers occurs at the November meeting with additional nominations, if any, accepted from the floor.
+The nominating committee is pleased to announce the following slate of candidates for 2006-2007.
+Election of PCS officers occurs at the November meeting and additional nominations, if any, will also be accepted from the floor, at the meeting.
+The meeting will be on the 14th of November.
 Elected officials take office right away.
-The slate of nominated officers:

 PCS trips must be submitted through the Scheduler (see back cover for details).

 Snow Camping Seminar